 CA125: A protein made by cells in the body that is found in higher-than-normal amounts in the blood of women with ovarian cancer.
 A test that detects the level of this protein in a blood sample helps doctors determine whether chemotherapy is effectively killing cancer cells.
 This tumor marker can also be elevated in other cancers and other non-cancer related conditions.

 Catheter: A long, thin, flexible tube that is sometimes used to deliver chemotherapy medicines into the body.

 Chemotherapy: The use of medications to kill cancer cells.
-Chemotherapy drugs used for ovarian cancer include Taxol, Platinol, Paraplatin, and Cytoxan.
+Chemotherapy drugs used for ovarian cancer include carboplatin (Paraplatin), cisplatin (Platinol), cyclophosphamide (Cytoxan), and paclitaxel.

 Colony stimulating factors: See growth factors.

 Combination chemotherapy: The use of two or more drugs together to treat cancer.

 CT scan : An imaging test that uses X-rays to take a series of cross-sectional pictures of the body.